 Smoked Bacon Mac and Cheese

 The creamy cheese and smoky bacon make this a comfort food that goes well with just about any main dish.
-I find myself making this dish regularly for family gatherings and barbecues because it feeds a crowd well, delivers rich smoky flavor that everyone enjoys, and the preparation is straightforward even when cooking for larger groups.
-It’s become one of those reliable recipes that works every time.
+I make this for every big cookout — it feeds a crowd, it goes on the smoker at the same time as the main, and there’s never any left.
+The bacon on top is the thing people always comment on first.
+It’s become one of those reliable recipes that works every time and takes almost no effort to scale up for a larger group.

 What You Need